UK Lawyers for Israel

-Natasha Hausdorff, who joined UKLFI in 2014, has been described as the organisation's public figure, appearing on news shows and giving evidence to the foreign affairs select committee.
+UK Lawyers for Israel (UKLFI) is a pro-Israel activist group in the United Kingdom.
 UKLFI is known for launching numerous legal claims against what it sees as anti-Israel activities, sometimes described as "lawfare".
 It challenged the UK Government over its suspension of 30 arms export licences to Israel and raised a complaint about the International Criminal Court’s seeking of arrest warrants against Israeli ministers.

+Natasha Hausdorff, who joined UKLFI in 2014, has been described as the organisation's public figure, appearing on news shows and giving evidence to the foreign affairs select committee.

 Activities

-UK Lawyers for Israel was sued for libel by Defence for Children International – Palestine (DCIP) after UKLFI had been targetting them since 2018, alleging DCIP had links to terrorist groups.
-The two parties settled out of court.
+UK Lawyers for Israel was sued for libel by Defence for Children International – Palestine (DCIP), following the consistent since 2018 accusations by UKLFI that DCIP had links to terrorist groups.
+The two parties settled out of court, part of which involved UKLFI stating, "we did not intend to suggest that the organisation has close current links, or provides any financial or material support to any terrorist organisation.".

-The group was scheduled to host a speaker from Regavim, a pro-settler organisation founded by Bezalel Smotrich.
+The group was scheduled to host in 2019 a speaker from Regavim, a pro-settler organisation founded by Bezalel Smotrich.
 The subject of the talk was to be "The Struggle to Preserve Israel's Land".
 The event was criticised by the Jewish Labour Movement and Yachad.
-Vivian Wineman, the former president of the Board of Deputies of British Jews, called Regavim "the worst racist representatives of Israel politics" and said they "do more to legitimise the Palestinian cause than any number of speeches from pro-Palestinian MPs."
+Vivian Wineman, former president of the Board of Deputies of British Jews, called Regavim "the worst racist representatives of Israel politics" and said they "do more to legitimise the Palestinian cause than any number of speeches from pro-Palestinian MPs."
 The talk was eventually cancelled, which UKLFI said was due to a planned protest by "a consortium of BDS activists and anti-Israel groups".

 In 2019, UKLFI accused two British textbooks of "anti-Israel propaganda."
 In response, the textbook publisher Pearson withdrew the books and coordinated with UKLFI in rewriting the material.
-The resulting revisions were criticized by John Chalcraft, a Middle East history professor at the London School of Economics as pro-Israel "propaganda under the guise of education".
+The resulting revisions were criticised by John Chalcraft, a Middle East history professor at the London School of Economics as pro-Israel "propaganda under the guise of education".
 Pearson subsequently withdrew the textbooks again as a result.